Read the Small Print

 What’s in the Contract?

-That means reading all the documents and terms and conditions before you even take the cap off your pen.
-There have been numerous examples of SMEs and even bigger companies getting into difficulties because they weren’t aware of the small print – that goes for everything from your IT support contract, your building lease and supplier agreement to the tools and services you sign up for online.
-Ignorance is not a protection.
+That means reading all the documents and terms before you even take the cap off your pen.
+There have been countless examples of SMEs and even larger companies, getting into difficulties because they weren’t aware of the small print – this applies to everything from your IT support contract, building lease and supplier agreements to the tools and services you sign up for online.
+Ignorance is no protection.

-If you fail to read the contract properly, don’t be surprised if you start getting mysterious charges and penalties or even find yourself in a much longer agreement than you originally envisioned.
-It’s essentially your fault.
+If you fail to read the contract properly, don’t be surprised if you start encountering mysterious charges and penalties or find yourself tied into a much longer agreement than you initially expected.
+It’s your responsibility.

 Be Sure to Clarify

-If you don’t understand something in the contract then don’t pretend that you’ve read it through.
+If you don’t understand something in the contract, don’t just skim over it and hope for the best.
 Ask for clarification and don’t sign on the dotted line until it meets your expectations.
-The more thorough you are the less likely you are to be disappointed when the contract begins.
-If you need a lawyer to explain something to you in simple terms then it is better to pay for a little independent advice than let everything you don’t understand slip by.
+The more thorough you are, the less likely you’ll be disappointed later on.
+If necessary, seek legal advice—paying for a little independent guidance now is better than dealing with costly issues down the road.

-Don’t just look at the contract as a solid, all-or-nothing proposition, ask yourself what you would like to see in there.
-What works for your company?
-Do you want to make any amendments such as removing certain clauses or adding others?
-That contract basically embodies all that the providers want to see in the document so you may need to add to it so that it suits you more.
+Don’t look at the contract as a take-it-or-leave-it proposition.
+Ask yourself what you would like to see in it.
+Does it work for your business?
+Do you want to make amendments, such as removing certain clauses or adding others?
+Contracts are usually designed with the provider’s best interests in mind, so you may need to tailor it to suit your needs better.

 Ask for Changes